 - Easter - Melt white chocolate and pastel gel food coloring to create easter colors.
 Roll in pastel sprinkles.

-- Fourth of July - Use a white chocolate coat and roll in red and blue sprinkles.
+- Fourth of July - Roll in red and blue sprinkles with a white chocolate coat.

 - Gender Reveal - Using food coloring, make the cake pink or blue.
 Coat in neutral color and roll in both pink and blue sprinkles.